hjy1210/HelloWorld/Xamarin.md

 Note: It need reboot computer after switching Hyper-V.

+## bcdedit command
+* Use command `bcdedit /set hypervisorlaunchtype off` to turn off Hyper-V
+* Use `bcdedit /set hypervisorlaunchtype auto` to turn on Hyper-V

+Note: HyperVSwitch is better than bcdedit, because we can first see current status of Hyper-V then decide is it need change.

 ## With Hyper-V Activated
 We can execute in
 * .UMP project with local machine.